baodq97/AzureDevOps-MCP/README.md

 ### Environment Variables

 Configure the server using environment variables.
-You can set these in your shell, `.env` file, or in your MCP client configuration:
+You can set these in your shell, `.env` file, or in your MCP client configuration.

 #### For Azure DevOps Services (Cloud)
 ```bash